NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 Ok so I just used the normal approach of having per operation functions, where each function itself loops through the particles, all resulting attributes are stored onto the particles themselves.

+Well for evaluation of forces, this is done per particle, so it can be called within a per particle for loop to eval forces twice during leapfrog integration.

 A bit confusing mixing vec2 with vec3 ie particles use vec3 but kernels take in vec3s but use vec2s internally etc. Ideally we'd move the whole program to treat particles->vertices as 2D so attribute layout would change on the OGL side also.

 ##### Integration